List of pontoon bridges

 These pontoon bridges are semi-permanent floating bridges located throughout the world.
 Four of the five longest floating bridges in the world are in Washington state.

 Longest

-The former Albert D. Rosellini Evergreen Point Bridge, at 7,578 feet (2,310 m), was the longest floating bridge in the world until the replacement bridge opened in 2016.
+The former Albert D. Rosellini Evergreen Point Bridge, at 7,578 feet (2,310 m), built in 1963, was the longest floating bridge in the world until the replacement bridge opened in 2016.